Last updated: March 1, 2023

 Camping fridges are a great alternative to traditional coolers and eskies.
 They don’t require any ice, they don’t leave your food soaking wet, and they can effectively keep your food cold for weeks on end.

-To help you find the best camping fridge for your needs, we have reviewed seven of the highest-rated and best camping fridges in the Australian market.
+To help you find the best camping fridge for your needs, we have reviewed five of the highest-rated and best camping fridges in the Australian market.

 |Best Dual Zone: